 The United States Does Not Have the Capacity for Indefinite Detention

 Indefinite detention of migrant families is a moral problem regardless of the specific circumstances of the detention.
 However, in this case, it is especially bad because the U.S. government lacks the facilities to offer migrant families a safe and healthy environment.
 Currently, officials are scrambling to find facilities for long-term detention.
 The situation is so bleak that the Department of Homeland Security (DHS) has asked the Pentagon to assist by getting beds for migrant families ready at U.S. military bases.

 We Support Immigrant Rights in Los Angeles, CA

 At the Goldstein Immigration Lawyers, our law firm is dedicated to providing the best legal services to immigrants in Southern California.
-If you or your family member needs any type of immigration law help, please do not hesitate to contact us today at (213) 262-2000.
+If you or your family member needs any type of immigration law help, contact us today.
 We offer fully confidential immigration law consultations.